aldobriano/claude-code-slack-bot/README.md

 Mention the bot in any channel where it's been added:
 ```
-@ClaudeBot Please review this code and suggest improvements
+@Claude Please review this code and suggest improvements
 ```

 ### Thread-Specific Working Directories
 You can override the channel's default working directory for a specific thread:
 ```
-@ClaudeBot cwd different-project
+@Claude cwd different-project
-@ClaudeBot Now help me with this specific project
+@Claude Now help me with this specific project
 ```

 ### Threads